MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-case-resolutions.md

 Description | Details
 ----------- | -------
-Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The total resolved cases associated with this topic* / *Total resolved cases* Average resolve time | *The average resolution time of resolved cases within the specified time period* Impact | 1 – (*Average resolution time not including the current topic* / *Overall average resolution time for all topics*)
+Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The total resolved cases associated with this topic divided by total resolved cases* Average resolve time | *The average resolution time of resolved cases within the specified time period* Impact | 1 – (*Average resolution time not including the current topic divided by overall average resolution time for all topics*)

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average case resolution time.
 A red bar indicates that the topic's resolution time is longer than the average case resolution time, resulting in a negative impact on overall case resolution performance.
 A blue bar indicates that the resolution time is shorter, resulting in a positive impact on overall case resolution performance.
 Improving case resolution time for the top resolve time topics in red will have the greatest impact on improving overall system performance.